4th Baltic Earth Conference

 Registration and Fees

-Registration will open in December 2021 and will be open until 18 March 2022.
-Fees must be paid until 25 March.
+Early Registration is over.
+Late registration is possible but higher fees apply.
 Fees can be paid by bank transfer or credit card.
 You will find all relevant information via the link below.

 The conference fee covers the conference venue, the abstract volume, the Ice Breaker, morning and afternoon coffee and refreshments for 5 days, daily lunches for 5 days and the conference dinner.
 Accompanying persons will be charged for participation at the conference dinner and excursion.